getnelson/nelson/docs/src/hugo/content/documentation/api.md

   List Load Balancers
 </h3>

-Listing the available load balancers in a given namespace displays all the associated routes for that load balancers, and optionally (depending on the load balancer backend in use), the externally accessible URL.
+Listing the available load balancers in a given namespace displays all the associated routes for that load balancers, and optionally, depending on the load balancer backend in use, the externally accessible URL.

 ```
 GET /v1/loadbalancers